The Massdrop x Hifiman HE4XX is a stunning revision of the original Hifiman HE400 launched under the Massdrop label for a price of only $169.

 It does make me sad that they did not copy and paste the original HE400 low end and drop it into this model.
 My older HE400 from ye’ last age of Hifiman, rocks a noticeably deeper, more prominent low end in terms of quantity.
 You simply got more of it.

 However, the new version sounds audibly cleaner and the texture is less thick sounding and purer in the HE4XX.
 If anything, I do agree with some others insisting that this Massdrop HE4XX is more like the HE400i in that regard and that is not a bad thing.

 If you want more depth and quantity in this style, opt for the original discontinued HE400 from years ago instead of and buy on the used market.
 If you want a noticeably more pure feeling bass, but still with plentiful quantity and response to bass boost, this newer version might be more to your liking.

 Quality for the price is, at least, in my opinion, literally among the top few full-size headphones on the market that are set at under $200.
 Yet, you are getting this for $169 now in a Planar.

 What does that mean?
-It means the HE4XX is probably one the best value headphone on the entire market and actually comes close to matching the Massdrop Sennheiser HD6xx in terms of value overall.
+It means the HE4XX is probably one the best value headphones on the entire market and actually comes close to matching the Massdrop Sennheiser HD6xx in terms of value overall.
 If you like your bass, this will satisfy most users who aren’t true bass heads.
-There is plentiful quantity allowance here, but still not on the level of what the original HE400 was capable of.
+There is a plentiful quantity allowance here, but still not on the level of what the original HE400 was capable of.

 If anything, I consider the midrange moderately forward at best.
 It is in that range of placement, in a literal physical locale sense of the word, that will sound pretty damned great with live venue and intimately recorded audio tracks.